dxphilo/mio/README.md

 # mio

-This is a RESTFUl API powering `Bookmark Collection`, a web extension that lets you share your favorite URLs that might be useful for others.
-You can check out the extension [here]().
+This is a RESTFUl API powering `Bookmark Collection`, a web extension that lets you share your favorite URLs.
+You can check out the extension [here](https://github.com/dxphilo/bookmark-collector).

 ## Prerequisites